oktadev/okta-blog/_source/_posts/2020-01-09-java-rest-api-showdown.md

 mn create-app com.okta.rest.micronaut --build maven
 ```

 This command will create a project with the basic structure of a Micronaut project.
-By default Micronaut uses Gradle, but since you're using `--build maven` it will use Maven instead.
+Micronaut uses Gradle by default, but since you're using `--build maven`, it will use Maven instead.

 The next step is to add the security libraries inside the project.
-Go to the `pom.xml` file and add the following dependencies:
+Edit the `pom.xml` file and add the following dependencies:

 ```xml
 <dependency>